rydmike/flex_color_picker/README.md

   };
 ```

-We also create a `Map` from all the `ColorPickerSwatch` enum values to a boolean value, that defines which swatches we want to include in the color picker.
-In the below example we include material primary, accent the above custom colors and the HSV color wheel that allows us to select any color.
-We do not active the swatch that combines the primary and accent colors in the same picker, nor do we show the black and white picker.
+We also create a `Map` from all the `ColorPickerSwatch` enum values to a boolean value, that defines which swatches we want to show in the `ColorPicker`.
+In the example below we includes material primary, accent and the above custom colors plus the HSV color wheel that allows us to select any color.
+We did not include the picker that combines the primary and accent colors in the same picker, nor do we show the black and white and its near black and near white shades picker.

 ```dart
   static final Map<ColorPickerSwatch, bool> swatchesAvailable =